 10) Smoked salmon (Saumon fumé)

-You’ll find it served in a variety of ways in france, usually cold.
+You’ll find it served in various ways in France, usually cold.

 - In slices with a bit of lemon